My school doesn't have a walking or running program yet. How do we get started and track miles?

 We encourage participating schools to post new miles once a week.
 Any adult (and as many as you like!) can take charge of posting miles.
 To request additional account users for your school, email [email protected], with ‘Add New User – [Your School Name]’ in the subject line.
 Include the new user's name and email address in your email.

-If your school can post more frequently than once a week, that's even better.
-Add ceremony to posting new miles by including your new mileage total in your school's morning announcements.
+If your school can post more frequently than once a week, that's even better!

-What are some ideas for keeping my school engaged and enthusiastic about the New Balance Foundation Billion Mile Race?
+What are some ideas for keeping my school engaged and enthusiastic about the Billion Mile Race?

 Acknowledge and celebrate your school's progress regularly.
 There are many creative ways to keep up momentum:

-- Feature you school's latest mileage totals in morning announcements weekly or even daily.
+- Feature your school's latest mileage totals in morning announcements weekly or even daily.

-- Integrate miles achieved by your school and nationally into math and geography lessons.
+- Integrate miles achieved into math and geography lessons.

-- Team up with a sister school participating in the New Balance Foundation Billion Mile Race and start a pen pal program.
+- Team up with a sister school participating in the Billion Mile Race and start a pen pal program.